TheSilvered/nest/docs/stdlib/string_utilities_library.md

 - one or more digits

 `sep` is an optional one-character digit separator.
 It can appear between two digits of the number.
-If set to `null` or it is an empty string no separator is allowed.
+If set to `null` or if it is an empty string no separator is allowed.

 **Returns:**